Department of Health,Physical Education and Recreation

 RPE 12 - Leadership in Recreation and Physical Education

-RPE 32 - Organization & Administration of Recreation Programs
+RPE 32 - Organization and Administration of Recreation Programs

 RPE 91 - Field Experience in Physical Education, Recreation and Recreation Therapy